-'''

-dfi_opt = 3

-dfi_nfilter = 7 (filter option: Dolph)

-dfi_cutoff_seconds = 3600 (should not be longer than the filter window)

-For time specification, it typically needs to integrate backward for 0.5 to 1 hour, and integrate forward for half of the time.
+''' dfi_opt = 3 (Note: if doing a restart, this must be changed to 0) dfi_nfilter = 7 (filter option: Dolph) dfi_cutoff_seconds = 3600 (should not be longer than the filter window) For time specification, it typically needs to integrate backward for 0.5 to 1 hour, and integrate forward for half of the time. '''

-'''

-If option dfi_write_filtered_input is set to true, a filtered wrfinput file, wrfinput_initialized_d01, will be produced.
+If option dfi_write_filtered_input is set to true, a filtered wrfinput file, wrfinput initialized d01, will be produced when you run wrf.

 In Version 3.2, a constant boundary condition option is introduced for DFI.
-To use it, set constant bc = 1 in &bdy control k.
+To use it, set constant_bc = 1 in &bdy_control k.
 Using sst_update option